-Our board of directors established a nominating and corporate governance committee in February 2004.
-The current members of our nominating and corporate governance committee are Messrs.
+Our Board of Directors established a Nominating and Corporate Governance Committee in February 2004.
+The current members of our Nominating and Corporate Governance Committee are Messrs.
 Ain, Honey, Ryan and Trimble.
-Our nominating and corporate governance committee's responsibilities include providing recommendations to our board of directors regarding nominees for director and membership on the committees of our board.
-An additional function of the committee is to develop corporate governance practices to recommend to our board and to assist our board in complying with those practices.
-Our nominating and corporate governance committee met once during 2005.
-Our board of directors has adopted a charter for this committee, which we have made available through the Investor Relations page of our website at http://investors.kvh.com.
+Our Nominating and Corporate Governance Committee's responsibilities include providing recommendations to our Board of Directors regarding nominees for director and membership on the committees of our Board.
+An additional function of the committee is to develop corporate governance practices to recommend to our Board and to assist our Board in complying with those practices.
+Our Nominating and Corporate Governance Committee met once during 2007.

-Compensation committee
+Compensation Committee

-The compensation committee's responsibilities include providing recommendations to our board regarding the compensation levels of directors, approving, or recommending for approval by our board, the compensation levels of executive officers, providing recommendations to our board regarding compensation programs, administering our incentive-compensation plans and equity-based plans, authorizing grants under our stock option and incentive plans, and authorizing other equity compensation arrangements.
-Our compensation committee met five times during 2005.
-Our compensation committee is currently composed of Messrs.
+The Compensation Committee's responsibilities include providing recommendations to our Board regarding the compensation levels of directors, reviewing and approving the compensation levels of executive officers, providing recommendations to our Board regarding compensation programs, administering our incentive-compensation plans and equity-based plans, authorizing grants under our stock option and incentive plans, and authorizing other equity compensation arrangements.
+For more information regarding the authority of the Compensation Committee, the extent of delegation by the Compensation Committee, our processes and procedures for determining executive compensation and the role of executive officers and compensation consultants in determining or recommending the amount or form of compensation for directors and executive officers, please see "Compensation Discussion and Analysis."
+Our Compensation Committee met eight times during 2007.
+Our Compensation Committee is currently composed of Messrs.
 Ain, Ryan and Trimble.

-Compensation committee interlocks and insider participation
+Compensation Committee interlocks and insider participation

-No member of the compensation committee had any relationship requiring disclosure under the rules of the Securities and Exchange Commission regarding transactions and relationships with related parties.
+No member of the Compensation Committee had any relationship requiring disclosure under the rules of the SEC regarding transactions and relationships with related parties.